UCSF-DataSci/ds217-11-final-dr-justinetang/report.md

 ## 4. Model results

-> **Note:** Replace the `TBD` cells below with exact numeric outputs from your run (you can compute them by running the Q7 notebook or reading `output/q7_model_metrics.txt`).
-I included a short code snippet below to compute these if needed.

 **Model performance table**

 | Model | Train R² | Test R² | Train RMSE | Test RMSE | Train MAE | Test MAE |